 Consider pairing your next bottle of sauvignon blanc with any of these foods:

 - Green fibrous vegetables, like asparagus and Brussels sprouts

 You may not be able to say its name 10 times fast, but you can still enjoy this abundantly flavorful, albeit under-the-radar, white wine type — leaving you tongue-tied in more than one way.

 When it comes to taste, few wines are as tangy and floral as gewürztraminers.
 Even some of the most fervently popular types of white wines renowned for their sweetness don’t compare to the juiciness and garden-like flavors you’ll get in a glass of this French-German noble grape.

 A glass of gewürztraminers will come with wafts of lavender and rose bouquets, followed by lychee, pineapple, strawberries and allspice.
-It is an ultra-light, refreshing and pleasantly spiced white wine perfect to drink on a warm summer afternoon.
+It is an ultra-light, refreshing and pleasantly spiced white wine perfect for drinking on a warm summer afternoon.